apache/datafusion-sqlparser-rs/README.md

 # datafusion-sql

-DataFusion SQL Parser (v2)

-Goals:
+This is a work-in-progress to develop a new version of the DataFusion SQL Parser.

+Goals for this version:

 - Support for custom SQL dialects, so other projects can implement their own parsers easily
+- Good error reporting (e.g. show line / column numbers and descriptive messages)
 - Zero-copy of tokens when parsing
-- Good error reporting (e.g. show line / column numbers and descriptive messages)
+- Concise code